anilzeybek/anilzeybek.github.io/_posts/2023-08-24-nn-from-scratch.md

 In this tutorial, we will learn two different methods to implement neural networks from scratch:
 - Extremely simple method: ***Finite difference***
-- Still very simple method: ***Backpropagation***
+- Still a very simple method: ***Backpropagation***

-At the end, we will have the code to teach neural networks about the AND and XOR gates.
+In the end, we will have the code to teach neural networks about the AND and XOR gates.
 If you don't know what they are, don't worry, they are super basic.
 You will understand it when we come to that part.
 But know that our implementation at the end will be able to learn much more complex structures than such binary gates.

-But let's start with understanding the very high level concept behind neural networks.
+But let's start with understanding the very high-level concept behind neural networks.
-They have the following high level steps:
+They have the following high-level steps:
 1. Create your network with trainable parameters
 2. Run your neural network and get your output, let's call it the prediction
-3. Based on this prediction and the value it should actually be, calculate the loss (test how bad the network at predicting)
+3. Based on this prediction and the value it should actually be, calculate the loss (test how bad the network is at predicting)
 4. Find the derivatives of the loss function for its parameters
 5. Update the parameters by subtracting their scaled derivatives
 6. Go to step 2 unless you are happy with the predictions of your neural network

-These steps will look something like this in code:
+These steps will look something like this in the code:
 {% highlight python %}
 model = NN()                           # 1